Overcoming the communication gap for hybrid teams

 Reading time: about 8 min

 In 2020, as office shutdowns became the norm and the world we knew suddenly went remote, some amazing things happened.
 Teams learned to adapt to their new reality.
 People worked harder to help one another.
-Hybrid communication became the norm.
+Hybrid communication became the standard.

-Then in 2021, as employees started returning to the office, new challenges came too.
+Then, in 2021, as employees started returning to the office, new challenges came too.

 A communication gap seemed to grow almost overnight between remote employees and their in-office counterparts.
 Meetings conducted in person might appear to favor those in attendance, with co-workers calling in from home being reduced to observers.

 But it doesn’t have to be like that.
-The secret to successful hybrid communication in the workplace comes down to how well you balance the everyday interactions between office workers and remote employees, as well as understand the challenges that your team faces.
+The secret to successful hybrid communication in the workplace comes down to how well you balance the everyday interactions between office workers and remote employees, as well as understanding the challenges that your team faces.

 Communication challenges of the hybrid work model

-Whichever the industry or the size of your team, the occasional gap in communication is almost inevitable.
+Whatever the industry or the size of your team, the occasional gap in communication is almost inevitable.
 For hybrid teams, the chance of experiencing a communication gap is that much higher given the differences between office and work-from-home communication styles.

 Since the team members in a hybrid work model won’t always interact with one another in the same workspace, unique communication challenges will arise.
 For example:

-- Not everyone will receive (or respond) to messages at the same time
+• Not everyone will receive (or respond) to messages at the same time

-- Tone or emotion aren’t always conveyed in emails or messaging apps
+• Tone or emotion aren’t always conveyed in emails or messaging apps

-- Without guidelines, people usually default to their own work preferences
+• Without guidelines, people usually default to their own work preferences

 Think about your own communication style.
 When working from home, it’s likely that you rely more on emails and messaging apps to stay in contact than you would when in the office.
 And when working together, it’s much easier to have a quick conversation than it is to write messages back and forth.

-Fortunately, here are five simple, yet proven tools and strategies you can use right away.
+Fortunately, here are five simple yet proven tools and strategies you can use right away.

-Audit your current communication strategy
+1. Audit your current communication strategy

 Before creating new workflows and embracing different communication strategies, it’s helpful to assess the existing systems being used by your organization.
 To get a better idea of the current state of your communication strategy, ask yourself these questions:

-- How are day-to-day tasks communicated between team members?
+• How are day-to-day tasks communicated between team members?

-- How do we usually announce important information with the team?
+• How do we usually announce important information with the team?

-- Do we include our remote employees in face-to-face conversations?
+• Do we include our remote employees in face-to-face conversations?

-- Which tools do we use most often when communicating remotely?
+• Which tools do we use most often when communicating remotely?

-- Can everyone on your team access these communication tools?
+• Can everyone on your team access these communication tools?

 You may consider using a start, stop, continue template to evaluate your current communication strategy.

 Based on your answers, you’ll soon begin to see the strengths (and weaknesses) of your existing communication strategies and workflows.
 If you’re like most organizations, it’s likely that the current systems favor the in-office team members on your hybrid team.
 But don’t worry.
-Now that you have identified your strengths, you can leverage them even.
+Now that you have identified your strengths, you can leverage them even more.
 And as for your communication weaknesses, you now have the chance to be intentional about improving them.

-Ask team members about their preferred communication styles
+2. Ask team members about their preferred communication styles

-Whether they realize it or not, everyone on your hybrid team has a communication style they’re most comfortable with.
+Everyone on your hybrid team has a communication style they’re most comfortable with.
 Some employees will prefer face-to-face conversations and in-person meetings, whereas their counterparts will think a detailed email is enough.

 While working remotely, some will gravitate to messaging apps like Slack or Microsoft Teams.
 Yet others might prefer the formality of a conference call to mirror the in-office experience.